 Before the introduction of KiwiSaver, a large number of high fee managed fund investment options were offered.
 To become an authorised KiwiSaver provider the scheme was required to have acceptable fees to the regulator.
 This has led to lower fees (which directly benefit the investor) on not only KiwiSaver, but has flowed through to other managed funds as well.
 Most KiwiSaver funds have a monthly membership fee plus a fee charged as a % of the assets that you have invested in that fund.

-If you have PAYE deducted from your income you can select to contribute to KiwiSaver at 3%, 4% or 8% of your income.
+If you have PAYE deducted from your income you can select to contribute to KiwiSaver at 3%, 4%, 6%, 8% or 10% of your income.
 The contribution percentage is based on your gross earnings.
 You can also make voluntary contributions to KiwiSaver on top of this % contribution.
 If you do not have PAYE deducted, you can choose any amount to contribute to KiwiSaver.
-The ‘optimum’ contribution to KiwiSaver is $87 a month, which is the maximum level that the Member Tax Credits are matched to.
+The ‘optimum’ contribution to KiwiSaver is $87 a month, which is the maximum level that the Government Matching Contributions are matched to.
 You can make regular or lump sum contributions to your KiwiSaver account.

 If you are contributing to KiwiSaver and are an employee, your employer is required to make contributions of 3% of your gross income to KiwiSaver.
 These contributions are taxed at the Employee Superannuation Contribution Tax rate.
 If you are on a 33% marginal tax rate, then your after tax employer contribution to KiwiSaver will be 2%.
 Most employers pay the KiwiSaver contribution on top of your remuneration.
 However, employers are permitted to negotiate with you to make the employer contributions as part of your total remuneration package.
 Some employers have elected to do this.
 Some employers also make higher contributions than the 3% legislated payment.

 You are able to withdraw funds from KiwiSaver to purchase your first home.
-Since 1st April 2015 you can now withdraw close to all your contributions to KiwiSaver for your first home purchase (apart from the $1000 kick start).
+Since 1st April 2015 you can now withdraw close to all your contributions to KiwiSaver for your first home purchase (apart from $1000).
 These funds are paid into your lawyers account when your house is purchased.
 For more information, check out the blog article:

 You may be eligible for a Government Grant to assist you in purchasing your first home.
 There are extensive rules and restrictions around this eligibility, and this grant may be available to ‘second chance purchasers’.
 Once you have been a contributing member to KiwiSaver for 3 years, you may be eligible for this benefit.